Arrow backLanguage

 Add this post to favorites

-Today more than ever we are hearing about the importance of Vitamin D. Let’s find out together what it is about Vitamin D that makes it so important for our babies and toddlers.
+Today more than ever we are hearing about the importance of Vitamin D for babies’ healthy growth and development.
+Find out what it is about Vitamin D that makes it so important for infants and toddlers and whether it should be supplemented in your baby’s diet.

-But not only that, actions of vitamin D have emerged that go beyond bones, teeth and muscles.
-In fact, vitamin D also plays a supportive role in the functioning of the immune system in children and adults.
+Not only that, studies of vitamin D show that the benefits go beyond bones, teeth, and muscles.
+In fact, vitamin D also plays a supportive role in the normal functioning of the immune system in children and adults.

 Adequate vitamin D is therefore very important in all age groups.
-In particular, it is so in the first years of life, when babies and children are experiencing rapid periods of growth.
-Babies who don’t get enough vitamin D are at risk of poor bone growth and development and rickets.1
+It is particularly important in the first years of life, when babies and children are experiencing rapid periods of growth.
+Babies who don’t get enough vitamin D are at risk of poor bone growth and development and rickets.

-What are the main sources of Vitamin D?
+What are the main sources of Vitamin D for babies and toddlers?

 Talk to your doctor if you’re concerned about how much vitamin D your baby or toddler is getting.

-• Vitamin D-rich foods (e.g. Oily fish, egg yolks, organ meat) are not commonly consumed regularly in early life.
+Babies should begin eating solid foods at around 6 months old, and vitamin D-rich foods (e.g., Oily fish, egg yolks, organ meat) are not commonly consumed regularly in early life.

-In Canada, experts recommend that exclusively and partially breastfed infants are supplemented with 400 IU of vitamin D each day.2 Cow’s milk is fortified with vitamins A & D, so toddlers who consume 1 – 1 ½ cups of cow’s milk per day may be getting enough vitamin D.3
+In Canada, experts recommend a daily supplement of 400 IU of vitamin D for exclusively and partially breastfed babies.
+Cow’s milk is fortified with vitamins A & D, so toddlers who consume 2 cups of whole cow’s milk per day will be getting enough vitamin D. If you are continuing to breastfeed your toddler, they should still get a vitamin D supplement.

 Talk to your doctor about ways you can ensure that your little one is receiving enough vitamin D.